 Like all Learners in CalSouthern’s School of Behavioral Sciences, you’ll benefit from the accessibility, responsiveness, and personalized support that sets CalSouthern apart from other schools.
 From the day you enroll, you’ll be a part of a community of faculty, administration, and staff that measures their performance by your satisfaction and success.
 In addition, since the program’s coursework is 100-percent online, you can study at your own pace, without compromising your work obligations or family life.

 PSY 87110 Current Issues in Sport Psychology

-This course explores the sociology of sport, and the ethical issues surrounding sports and includes as a focus of study an examination of good sportsmanship, fair play and cheating, performance-enhancing drugs, a review of gender equity and identity in modern-day sports, animal rights in sports, violence in sports and the negative aspects in competitive youth sports.Learning Outcomes:
+This course explores the sociology of sport, as well as the ethical issues surrounding sport.
+It includes an examination of good sportsmanship, fair play and cheating, performance-enhancing drugs, a review of gender equity and identity in modern-day sports, animal rights in sports, violence in sports, and the negative aspects of competitive youth sports.Learning Outcomes: